Hirata Takafumi

 J. Icarus Allen, James Aiken, Thomas R. Anderson, Erik Buitenhuis, Sarah Cornell, Richard J. Geider, Keith Haines, Takafumi Hirata, Jason Holt, Corinne Le Quere, Nicholas Hardman-Mountford, Oliver N. Ross, Bablu Sinha, James While

-JOURNAL OF MARINE SYSTEMS, 81, 1-2, 19, 33, ELSEVIER SCIENCE BV, Apr.
+JOURNAL OF MARINE SYSTEMS, 81, 1-2, 19, 33, Apr.
 2010, [Peer-reviewed], [Internationally co-authored], [International Magazine]

 • A spectral response approach for detecting dominant phytoplankton size class from satellite remote sensing